 But there's a catch.
 It can't be just any fatty breakfast food.
 In fact, there's one particular type of breakfast food that researchers recommend eating.

 The high-fat breakfast results were compared with those taken from high-carb breakfasts.
 29 sedentary men and women, aged 55 to 75, were randomly assigned one of the two.
-For reference, the high-fat breakfast consisted of 35% carbohydrates, 20% protein, 45% fat.
-The high-carb breakfast, on the other hand, was composed of 60% carbohydrates, 20% protein, 20% fat, though it's not specific about what types of foods provided these nutrient percentages.
+For reference, the high-fat breakfast consisted of 35 percent carbohydrates, 20 percent protein, 45 percent fat.
+The high-carb breakfast, on the other hand, was composed of 60 percent carbohydrates, 20 percent protein, 20 percent fat, though it's not specific about what types of foods provided these nutrient percentages.
 The participants ate their respective breakfasts for four weeks straight while maintaining a "neutral" lunch and dinner.

 "The data from this investigation provide evidence that a high-fat breakfast results in higher fat oxidation over the next 24 hours," the study's author wrote.
 This is important because fat oxidation is the key to achieving weight loss and wellness.
 As the report reads, "impairment of fat oxidation is associated with weight gain and insulin resistance."